BOJ Kuroda says no need to ease further now, defends QQE

 TOKYO Bank of Japan Governor Haruhiko Kuroda said on Friday he did not see any immediate need for further monetary easing as the broad trend of inflation is improving steadily.

-He also rejected the need to review the two-year timeframe for hitting the bank's 2 percent inflation target as it served as a crucial transmission channel of its stimulus programme.
+He also rejected the need to review the two-year timeframe for hitting the bank's 2 percent inflation target as it served as a crucial transmission channel of its stimulus program.

 "The deadline we set and our clear commitment to do whatever is necessary (to achieve the target) has significantly changed inflation expectations of companies and households," Kuroda told a seminar.